MKortmann/Health-Tracker/README.md

 0. download and install Node.js (https://nodejs.org/en/)
 1. open your Git Bash editor
 2. create a directory in the desire location
-3. go inside to the folder of your desire location and type:
+3. go inside to the folder of your desire location Type now this commands here:
-4. type: **git clone <address from git hub>** , then press enter
+4. git clone <git-hub-address>
 5. npm install
 6. npm start
 7. have fun! :)

+<git-hub-address> = is the repository address/link

 #### Note about ES6